At Google I/O 2026, Google turned Search into its most important AI platform.

 It is saying that purely mechanical SEO, built solely around keywords, risks becoming insufficient inside an ecosystem that is increasingly conversational, interpretive, and agentic.

-It is a shift from a pure ranking logic to a logic of systemic relevance.
+The real transformation is a different one: a shift from a logic of pure ranking to a logic of systemic relevance, more than a shift from SEO to GEO.

 The real issue now is relevance

-Google I/O 2026 leaves one clear impression: Google has just transformed Search into its most important AI platform.
+Google I/O 2026 leaves one clear impression: Google has transformed Search into its most important AI platform.

 This is no longer simply about organizing information.
 It is about understanding it, synthesizing it, monitoring it, personalizing it, and turning it into action.